Constraining primordial black holes as dark matter using AMS-02 data: Results

 \section{Results}

 In this work, we constrain the PBH abundance $f_\pb$ through maximum likelihood fitting by utilizing data from the AMS-02 positron fraction \cite{AMS:2013fma} and total electron plus positron flux \cite{AMS:2014gdf}.
 We firstly calculate the $\chi^2$ with the inclusion of Hawking radiation contribution and then determine the best-fit value denoted as $\chi_0$.
-By requiring $\Delta\chi^2 =\chi^2-\chi_0^2>2.71$, we derive the 95\% confidence level upper limit for the PBH abundance.
+By requiring $\Delta\chi^2 =\chi^2-\chi_0^2>2.71$, we derive the 95\% confidence level upper limit on the PBH abundance.

 To begin with, we adopt Prop.
 6 from Tab. \ref{tab:1} with a halo height $z_{\rm h}=15\,{\rm kpc}$ and set the solar modulation potential to $0.6\,{\rm GV}$.
 The constraint on $f_{\rm PBH}$ for monochromatic mass distribution of PBHs is depicted as the solid black line in Fig. \ref{fig:1}.
-For comparison, we include the constraints on $f_\pb$ obtained from Voyager 1 data \cite{Stone:2013zlg, Cummings:2016pdr} in Ref. \cite{Boudaud:2018hqb} (blue and red lines).
-Notably, the AMS-02 data exhibit sensitivity to the parameter space associated with reaccelerated electrons and positrons emitted by low-mass PBHs, especially for the PBHs with masses $M_\pb \lesssim 10^{16}\,{\rm g}$.
-Consequently, thanks to the small error in the AMS-02 data, our limits surpass those obtained with Voyager 1 data when $M_\pb\lesssim10^{16}\,{\rm g}$.
+For comparison, we also derive the limit from Voyager 1 data \cite{Stone:2013zlg, Cummings:2016pdr} with Prop.
+6 (solid red line).
+Given that the Voyager 1 spacecraft has already crossed the heliopause threshold, the solar modulation potential is naturally set to $0\,{\rm GV}$.
+Additionally, constraints from Ref. \cite{Boudaud:2018hqb} based on the Voyager 1 data (light blue and pink lines) are incorporated.
+To maintain consistency with Ref. \cite{Boudaud:2018hqb}, we fit the Voyager 1 data with a power-law form energy spectrum as $\Phi_{{\rm Vbkg},\,e^\pm}=593.97E^{-1.31}$ (with $\chi_{\rm dof}^2=7.73/9$), omitting the adjustment factors.
+In contrast to the methodology employed in Ref. \cite{Boudaud:2018hqb}, our method refined by improving numerical calculation tools and incorporating the latest propagation parameters.
+Fig. \ref{fig:1} clearly illustrates the stronger constraint derived from the AMS-02 data compared to Voyager 1, particularly by more than an order of magnitude when $M_{\rm PBH}\lesssim10^{15}\,{\rm g}$.
+This superiority is largely attributed to the remarkably small errors in the AMS-02 measurements.
 Fig. \ref{fig:2} shows the constraints on $f_\pb$ for log-normal mass distribution PBHs portrayed by Eq. (\ref{log}).
 We set the central value of the log-normal distribution $\mu\lesssim 10^{17}\,{\rm g}$, and cut at $4\times 10^{14}\,{\rm g}$ as PBHs with lower masses have already evaporated.
 Various values of the width $\sg$ are taken into account, and the constraints notably strengthen with increasing $\sg$.
 For $\sg=0$, the constraint is consistent with that of monochromatic mass distribution (solid black lines in Figs. \ref{fig:1} and \ref{fig:2}).

 For a more comprehensive analysis, with the assumption of monochromatic mass distribution, we investigate the constraints with different sets of propagation parameters and solar modulation potentials.
 The Props.
 1 to 6 outlined in Tab. \ref{tab:1} are used to limit the PBH abundance, as illustrated in Fig. \ref{fig:fpbhsix}.
 Here, the solar modulation potential is fixed at $0.6\,{\rm GV}$.
 It can be seen that these different propagation parameters behave similarly when constraining the PBH abundance.
 Additionally, in accordance with Prop.
 6, various cases of solar modulation are also considered in Fig. \ref{fig:fpbhsun}, with modulation potentials set at $0.4\,{\rm GV}$, $0.5\,{\rm GV}$, and $0.6\,{\rm GV}$, respectively.
 The limit on $f_\pb$ gradually weakens with modulation potential as more electrons and positrons are shielded by the solar magnetic field.
 Overall, different choices of propagation parameters or solar modulation within a reasonable range do not significantly impact the results as depicted in Figs. \ref{fig:fpbhs}.